I Am a Photograph: Background

-The album's promotional campaign was based on Amanda's "scandalous sex-symbol personality", surrounded by gossips regarding her alleged transsexualism, place of birth, which at the time was believed to be Transylvania, and her relationships with Salvador Dalí and David Bowie.
+The album's promotional campaign was based on Amanda's "scandalous sex-symbol personality", surrounded by gossip regarding her alleged transsexualism, place of birth, which at the time was believed to be Transylvania, and her relationships with Salvador Dalí and David Bowie.
 A small concert tour was also arranged in Italy.
 It became a commercial success in Europe, especially in Italy, where it reached top 10.

 I Am a Photograph was re-issued with alternative track listings and covers.
 The second West German pressing replaced "La Bagarre" with "She's Got the Devil in Her Eyes", which was an instrumental version of "Blood and Honey".
 On the following edition, "La Bagarre" was omitted in favour of the new recording, "Queen of Chinatown".
 American edition included an extended version of "Blood and Honey" while the 1978 East German release featured "Mother, Look What They've Done to Me", a Sweet Revenge album track.
 The album was released as Tomorrow in Brazil, yet again with re-arranged track listing, and as Pretty Boys in Zimbabwe and South Africa.
 In Argentina, the album was distributed as Soy una fotografía in 1979.
 The official CD re-release did not take place until 2012, when Gold Legion released the album in three different versions of the front cover, including the original topless poster in chosen editions.
 All three editions retained the track listing of the original LP release, adding four bonus tracks, including "Queen of Chinatown".
 The material has been remastered from original master tapes.
 In August 2014, the album was officially released on digital music platforms.

 The 1978 Billboard review praised the album's "catchy" melodies and lyrics, and described Amanda's vocal delivery as "unique" and "intriguing".
 Contemporary music critic Michael Freedberg gave I Am a Photograph a four-star rating on AllMusic, praising its arrangements and calling it "an album not to be missed".
 However, John C. Hughes of Popdose.com referred to the album as "nearly unlistenable", critically reflecting on Amanda's vocal performance.

 Commercial performance

-In 1978 Amanda Lear received a gold disc for cumulatives sales of one million units in Italy of singles "Tomorrow" and "Queen of China Town" and the album "I am a Photograph".
+In 1978 Amanda Lear received a gold disc for cumulative sales of one million units in Italy of the singles "Tomorrow" and "Queen of China Town" and the album "I am a Photograph".